The answer to the question above might seem easy!

 I'll define 'load testing' as:

-There are of course a lot more details and there are questions such as the benefits and
+There are of course a lot more details and there are questions such as the aims, the benefits and

 the value of even trying to do this.
 I'll try to cover as much of this as I can in these pages,